Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems: Algorithms for performing the partial secular approximation and unified master equation

 The frequency clustering \mar{of the unified master equation, introduced in Section~\ref{sec:unif-mast-equat},} is outlined in Algorithm \ref{alg:freq-clustering}.
 This algorithm works best for a spectrum of Bohr frequencies which has well separated gaps.
 If the spectrum is flat with equal spacing between the Bohr frequencies, there are no definite clusters to be found and the algorithm leads into the Redfield equation where no jump operator pairs are discarded.

 \mar{The algorithm requires a parameter $w>0$ as input}, which describes the maximum value \mar{for the difference between two consecutive Bohr frequencies to be included in the same cluster}.
 Then, \mar{after sorting the Bohr frequencies in ascending order,} the algorithm compares the frequencies $\omega_i$ and $\omega_{i+1}$.
 If $\omega_{i+1} - \omega_i < w$, the two frequencies belong to the same cluster.
 Otherwise \mar{a new cluster is created and $\omega_{i+1}$ is assigned to this cluster}.
+Once a cluster is completed, the frequency associated to it is the average of all Bohr frequencies in the cluster.
+A similar procedure was applied in Ref.~\cite{Benhayounekhadraoui2025}.

 \mar{Note that, using this algorithm, the widths of the clusters may actually be larger than the separation between them.
 For instance,} let $C_1$ and $C_2$ be two neighbouring clusters with $\omega^\prime > \omega$ for all $\omega^\prime \in C_2$ and $\omega \in C_1$.
 Then let $\omega_{\min, 1} = \min\{C_1\}\,, \omega_{\max, 1} = \max\{C_1\}$ and $\omega_{\min,2} = \min\{C_2\}$.
 We may have $\omega_{\max,1}-\omega_{\min,1} > \omega_{\min,2}-\omega_{\max,1}$ if the Bohr frequency spectrum is not well suited for the clustering, see Fig.~\ref{fig:Bohr-spectra}.
 There the Bohr frequency clustering is done in the case of the qubit-resonator chain Hamiltonian introduced in Section \ref{sec:intr-qubit-reson}.
 On the left the coupling between the qubits and resonators is weak, which translates into well-defined clusters in the Bohr frequency spectrum.
 As the couplings \mar{increase} (right panel of Fig.~\ref{fig:Bohr-spectra}), the spectrum loses its structure, such that distinct clusters cannot be easily distinguished anymore.